mbasaglia/glaxnimate/docs/docs/contributing/code/model_objects.md

 Glaxnimate keeps the automatic properties in the order defined into `fields` but care needs to be taken when setting `Custom` properties.

-If you define new shapes or layers that have a corresponding lottie type, you need to add them to `shape_types` or `layer_types` respectively, which maps Glaxnimate class names (without namespace) to the lottie `ty` field corresponding to the right object.
+If you define new shapes that have a corresponding lottie type, you need to add them to `shape_types` which maps Glaxnimate class names (without namespace) to the lottie `ty` field corresponding to the right object.